christianityorigins/website/blog/_posts/2015-01-10-christianity-bloody-history.md

 ---
 layout: default
 open_links_in_new_tab: true
-title: "Christianity’s Bloody History"
+title: "Christianity: The Blood-Soaked Sword of Division"
 date: 2015-01-10
 category: blog
 ---

-# Christianity’s Bloody History: Faith, Fire, and the Sword
+# Christianity: The Blood-Soaked Sword of Division

 **By Ralph Perrier**